Decodetalkers/haruhishot/README.md

 ## TODO

-* I want to add a slint fontend
+* I want to add a slint frontend
 * ~~Real Fullscreen shot~~
 * In the code of wayshot, it seems need to make change if meet some format, but it works well on my computer, so..